runlikeforrestgump/emacs/README.md

 <p>The undo command applies only to changes in the buffer; you can't use it to undo cursor motion.</p>

 <p>Note that you can select a region and undo only the changes within that region.
-That is called a "selective undo".</p>
+That is called a "selective undo".
+When the region is active, then <code>C-/</code> will undo changes in the region; when the region is not active, then <code>C-u C-/</code> will undo changes in the region.</p>
   </dd>

   <dt><dfn>